 Help young people move out of poverty!
-The children of farmers, migrants, fishermen, farm workers are left behind as are the Chao Le, ‘sea people’, with their own culture.
+The children of farmers, migrants, fishermen and farm workers can get left behind, as well as the Chao Le, ‘sea people’, with their own culture.
 Industrial fishing fleets make life difficult for local fisherman.
 Human trafficking is a problem!

-Volunteers with special skills, dive, marine biology or health care skills may find suitable volunteer projects.
+Volunteers with special skills related to diving, marine biology or health care may find suitable volunteer projects.

-While you volunteer, enjoy the nature, sun, white beaches, blue seas and amazing islands, ideal for diving and rock climbing!
+While you volunteer, enjoy nature, the sun, white beaches, blue seas and amazing islands, ideal for diving and rock climbing!
 Enjoy the special culture mix and diversity of southern Thailand, where Thai, Chinese and Malay, Muslims and Buddhists live and work in harmony.
-Learn more https://issuu.com/openmindprojects/docs/volunteer_by_the_sea
+Learn more

-Before you start, welcome to our Center in Northeast Thailand.
-We will introduce you to volunteer work and teaching, culture and language!
-Read about our Center, https://www.openmindprojects.org/innovative-learning-center.
+Before you start, you are welcome to visit our Center in Northeast Thailand.
+We will introduce you to volunteer work and teaching, Thai culture and language!
+Read about our Center